 - Important Skills to Cultivate Group Learning

-In recent decades, researchers, educators, authors and leaders have accepted that people in groups can learn a great deal from each other.
-The learning does not always have to be from an expert who somehow conveys expert knowledge onto others.
+In recent decades, researchers, educators, authors, and leaders have accepted that people in groups can learn a great deal from each other.
+The learning does not always have to be from an expert who somehow conveys expert knowledge to others.

 The groups might be closely organized formal teams in which members share a common purpose, goals, structure, leadership, and methods of making decisions and solving problems.
 Or, groups might be spontaneous and informal gatherings, such as a gathering at a meeting to discuss a common topic.